What is MASSPIRG?

 Students make the decisions on what campaigns we run locally and which issues we prioritize statewide.
 The core group of MASSPIRG students on each campus elect student leaders to represent their campus at the statewide level on our Board of Directors.
 MASSPIRG is open to any and all students who want to participate.
 The student body at large has the opportunity to reaffirm their support of funding our own advocacy group every few years.

 - Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
-In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 600 students here at BCC We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
-In the 2020 elections, we made over 50,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 600 students here at BCC.
+We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
+In the 2022 midterm elections, we made over 20,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+And we won a leadership award from the Students Learn Students Vote coalition for our efforts!

 Want to join our efforts?
 We’d love to have you!